Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/test/README.md

 ## Integration tests

 Our integration tests will run against the live resources, which are determined by the environment variables you provide.

 To run the integration tests, you will need to execute `npm run integration-test`.

+To generate new resources for your tests, follow the procedure at [Integration Testing with live services](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#integration-testing-with-live-services).

 The environment variables needed are: